The Business Council of Australia (BCA) is an industry association of CEOs from over 100 of Australia's biggest corporations.

 - Resilient – bounce back when things don’t go as planned

 - Problem solving – you are able to find solutions to a range of issues and challenges

 - Technical skills – these are specific to a role and may require formal qualifications.

-The guide can help you to get a better understanding of the personal traits and skills you need to demonstrate in your job application, during a job interview and on the job.
+This guide can help you get a better understanding of the personal traits and skills employers look for.
+You can demonstrate these traits to employers in your job application, during a job interview and on the job.

 View the guide on the Business Council of Australia website.

-The BCA website also contains a YouTube video and animated presentation (VideoScribe), which explain the key concepts in the guide and why work readiness is important to business.
+The BCA website also contains a YouTube video and animated presentation (VideoScribe).
+They explain the key concepts in the guide and why work readiness is important to business.